MicrosoftDocs/azure-docs/articles/cosmos-db/postgresql/how-to-configure-authentication.md

 and select the ellipses **...** next to the user.
 The ellipses open a menu to delete the user or reset their password.

 The `citus` role is privileged and can't be deleted.
-However, `citus` role would be disabled, if 'Microsoft Entra ID authentication only' authentication method is selected for the cluster.
+However, `citus` role would be *disabled*, if 'Microsoft Entra ID authentication only' authentication method is selected for the cluster.

 ## How to modify privileges for user roles